Hyoid bone: Clinical significance

 The hyoid bone is important to a number of physiological functions, including breathing, swallowing and speech.
 It is also thought to play a key role in keeping the upper airway open during sleep, and as such, the development and treatment of obstructive sleep apnea (OSA; characterized by repetitive collapse of the upper airway during sleep).
 A mechanistic involvement of the hyoid bone in OSA is supported by numerous studies demonstrating that a more inferiorly positioned hyoid bone is strongly associated with the presence and severity of the disorder.
 Movement of the hyoid bone is also thought to be important in modifying upper airway properties, which was recently demonstrated in computer model simulations.
 A surgical procedure that aims to potentially increase and improve the airway is called hyoid suspension.

 Due to its position, the hyoid bone is not easily susceptible to fracture.
-In a suspected case of murder or physical abuse of an adult, a fractured hyoid strongly indicates throttling or strangulation.
-In children and adolescents (in whom the hyoid bone is still flexible because ossification is yet to be completed) fracture may not occur even after serious trauma.
+In a suspected case of murder of an adult, a fractured hyoid strongly indicates strangulation.
+However, in children and adolescents, where the hyoid bone is still flexible as ossification is yet to be completed, strangulation is less likely to fracture the hyoid.

 Other animals

 The hyoid bone is derived from the lower half of the second gill arch in fish, which separates the first gill slit from the spiracle, and is often called the hyoid arch.
 In many vertebrates, it also incorporates elements of other gill arches, and has a correspondingly greater number of cornua.
-Amphibians and reptiles may have many cornua, while mammals (including humans) have two pairs, and birds only one.
+Amphibians and non-avian reptiles may have many cornua, while mammals (including humans) have two pairs, and birds only one.
 In birds, and some reptiles, the body of the hyoid is greatly extended forward, creating a solid bony support for the tongue.
 The howler monkey Alouatta has a pneumatized hyoid bone, one of the few cases of postcranial pneumatization of bones outside Saurischia.

-In woodpeckers the hyoid bone is elongated, with the horns wrapping around the back of the skull.
+In woodpeckers, the hyoid bone is elongated, with the horns wrapping around the back of the skull.
 This is part of the system that keeps the brain cushioned and undamaged by the pecking action.

 In mammals, the hyoid often determines whether one can roar.
-If the hyoid is incompletely ossified (for example: lions) it allows the animal to roar, but not purr.
+If the hyoid is incompletely ossified (for example: lions), it allows the animal to roar, but not purr.
 If the hyoid is completely ossified (for example: cheetahs), it does not allow the animal to roar, but instead will allow the animal to purr and meow, as seen in house cats (lions, cheetahs and house cats all belong to the family Felidae).

 In veterinary anatomy, the term hyoid apparatus is the collective term used to refer to the bones of the tongue—a pair of stylohyoidea, a pair of thyrohyoidea, and unpaired basihyoideum—and associated, upper-gular connective tissues.
 In humans, the single hyoid bone is an equivalent of the hyoid apparatus.